 …the relationship still holds even when individual socioeconomic status, and local-area socioeconomic status, are controlled.
 So it’s not just a poverty effect.

 Somehow places that are “blacker”, even when they are not poor, are serviced with inferior health care compared to places that are “whiter.”
-And everyone suffers for it (though not necessarily equally).Lisa Wade is a professor at Occidental College.
+And everyone suffers for it (though not necessarily equally).Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.